highcharts-for-python/highcharts-maps/README.rst

   single configuration option is supported in **Highcharts Maps for Python**.
-This includes the over 70 data visualization types supported by `Highcharts JS <https://www.highcharts.com/product/highcharts/>`__ and the 50+ technical indicator visualizations available in `Highcharts Maps <https://www.highcharts.com/product/maps/>`__, with full support for the rich JavaScript formatter (JS :term:`callback functions <callback function>`) capabilities that are often needed to get the most out of Highcharts' visualization and interaction capabilities.
+This includes the over 70 data visualization types supported by `Highcharts JS <https://www.highcharts.com/product/highcharts/>`__ and the four core map visualizations available in `Highcharts Maps <https://www.highcharts.com/product/maps/>`__, with full support for the rich JavaScript formatter (JS callback functions) capabilities that are often needed to get the most out of Highcharts' visualization and interaction capabilities.